Banking: what you need to know about accessibility

 Make sure you have a good understanding of your own needs before shopping for a bank as not all banks offer the same accessibility options.

-Products change very quickly, it’s always worth doing your own research, work out what’s important to you, and considering what you need from a bank.
+Products change very quickly, it’s always worth doing your own research, work out what’s important to you, and consider what you need from a bank.

 Here are some of the adaptations and modifications banks may offer, you will need to contact your bank directly to find out how they can support your needs.